Smithsonian/ai-catalog-binary-trait-extractor/README.md

 # Binary Trait Extractor for Pedicularis

 This repository documents a pipeline for extracting structured morphological traits from botanical species descriptions using large language models.
 It follows the Smithsonian AI Model Catalog format.
+Although this pipeline is designed for Pedicularis, its prompt-based approach makes it easily adaptable to other plant clades or non-plant groups with comparabale documentation.

 ## How to Use This Repository